Cartman-Digital/www.cartman.fi/README.md

 # www.cartman.fi website

-This repository contains static HTML generator www.cartman.fi website implemented using Clojure.
+This repository contains the static HTML generator www.cartman.fi website implemented using Clojure.
 Website data is fetched from Contentful.
 A running Cloud Run container hosts API endpoints for handling eg. forms and preview mode.

 ## Configuration files and Environment variables
 This project supports configuration via Environment variables or two config files `generator-config.edn` or `sensitive-config.edn` at the root of the project. sensitive-config file should not be committed to git repository.